Cycle Messenger World Championships: Bike polo

-Bike polo follows the same general guidelines as hockey only this event is played using bikes.
-This event has no correlation to any particular bicycle messenger skill but was introduced for the 2008 CMWC in Toronto because a number of bicycle messengers enjoy playing the game and bicycle messengers are credited for much of the hype and expansion of this sport.
-The 2008 tournament drew over 100 participants on 35 teams and lasted throughout the event.
-It was the first large and international bike polo tourney in history, presented as the first ever World Bike Polo Championships.
-Only a portion of the participants were bicycle messengers, the rest were polo players drawn to the tournament for its potential size due to its sponsorship by the CMWC 2008, although the tournament results were not included as CMWC results.
+Hardcourt bike polo follows the same general guidelines as hockey only this event is played using bikes.
+This event has no direct correlation to any particular bicycle messenger skill beyond bike control but was introduced for the 2003 CMWC in Seattle as an exhibition event.
+2008 CMWC in Toronto saw the sport officially introduced as a number of bicycle messengers enjoy playing the game.
+Bicycle messengers are credited for much of the games hype and expansion around the globe.
+The 2008 tournament drew over 100 participants on 35 teams and lasted throughout entirety of the event.
+It was the first large and international bike polo tourney in history, presented as the first ever "World Bike Polo Championships."
+Only a portion of the participants were bicycle messengers, the rest were polo players drawn to the tournament for its potential size due to its sponsorship by the CMWC 2008.
+The tournament's results were not included as CMWC results.
 Teams consisting of three cyclists used mallets to pass a ball and score as many goals as possible.
 Teams usually compete on a concrete court of varying sizes.